tahoe-lafs/tahoe-lafs/docs/magic-folder-howto.rst

 other directory will be renamed to a filename ending in ``.backup``.
 Deleting a directory will have no effect.

-Subdirectories do not currently work on Windows.

 For other known issues and limitations, see https://github.com/tahoe-lafs/tahoe-lafs/blob/2438.magic-folder-stable.5/docs/frontends/magic-folder.rst#known-issues-and-limitations

-For simplicity, this Howto covers only using Magic Folder using a test grid on a single machine, with two clients and one server.
-It should also be possible to run the nodes on different machines, to synchronize between three or more clients, to mix Windows and Linux clients, and to use multiple servers (if the Tahoe-LAFS encoding parameters are changed).
+As mentioned earlier, it is also possible to run the nodes on different machines, to synchronize between three or more clients, to mix Windows and Linux clients, and to use multiple servers (if the Tahoe-LAFS encoding parameters are changed).